-- 2.16 The new boiler house will be located on land between HMP Garth and HMP Wymott, to the south-west of the new prison site. - 2.17 The site currently comprises hardstanding used informally for car parking, as well as gas meter housing and a single storey portacabin office. - 2.18 A new car parking area will be provided to replace the spaces lost and the portacabin relocated.
+- 2.17.
+The new boiler house is proposed be located on land between HMP Garth and HMP Wymott, to the south-west of the new prison site. - 2.18.
+The site proposed for the new boiler house currently comprises hardstanding used informally for car parking, as well as gas meter housing and a single storey portacabin office. - 2.19.
+A new car parking area is proposed to be provided to replace the spaces lost and the portacabin relocated.
 This area will be to the east of the access spine road, immediately to the south of the existing car parking area in front of HMP Wymott.
-The site currently comprises a grass area. - 2.19 The remaining land area within the red line boundary will be used to deliver the required biodiversity net gain.
+The site currently comprises grassland. - 2.20.
+The remaining land area within the red line boundary is proposed to be used to deliver the required biodiversity net gain.
 This land currently comprises grassland and a small number of ponds.